 Only certain requirements of the Companies Act 1993 apply to overseas companies.

 A person may not be both a general partner and a limited partner of the same limited partnership.
-Limited partners are prohibited from taking part in the management of the partnership; however, there are certain 'safe harbour activities' (defined activities that limited partners may involve themselves in while not participating in the management of the partnership).
+Limited partners are prohibited from taking part in the management of the partnership; however, there are certain "safe harbour activities".

-Every limited partnership must have a partnership agreement (containing certain specific matters prescribed by the Limited Partnerships Act 2008).
+Every limited partnership must have a partnership agreement.

 There are wide-ranging duties on trustees, which are commonly set out in the Trust Deed; in the absence of any specific provision in the Trust Deed, the Trustee Act 1956 prevails.
 In general terms, trustees must exercise care and diligence in exercising their powers as trustee.